 All that’s left before you take your license exam is to ensure you’re prepared.
 Start by reviewing your course material, and consider investing in a quality exam prep package to boost your confidence.
 With targeted practice questions, flashcards, and study aids, exam prep can make the difference in ensuring you pass your exam on your first try.

 Arrive at the PSI examination site or sign in to your online test platform at least 30 minutes before your exam.
 This allows time to check your ID and familiarize yourself with the exam instructions.
 Remember to bring:

 - Two forms of valid ID (one must be a government-issued photo ID with a signature and the other must have your signature)

 - A non-programmable, silent calculator (optional)

 You’ll be tested on both state and national topics on your license exam.
-All questions are multiple-choice, and you’ll have four hours to finish.
-Take a look at the breakdown of the exam below.
+All questions are multiple choice, and you’ll have four hours to finish.
+You’ll need 75% correct to pass.

 Free Real Estate Practice Exam + 7 Hacks to Help You Ace Your Licensing Test

 - Helpful resource: What’s the Best Real Estate Company to Work For?

 In Indiana, you must be associated with a managing broker before you can obtain your real estate license.
 Your managing broker is an experienced real estate professional who will oversee you as you begin working as part of a brokerage.

 To get started, find local brokerages in the city where you’d like to work and begin contacting them.
 Let them know where you are in the licensing process and ask questions that will help you decide whether or not you want to affiliate with them.